-Step 1: Create a Payment Form
+Step 1: Create an Offer

-• Navigate to Sales Offers
+Navigate to Sales → Offers

 Step 2: Set Up Initial Details

-• Form Name: Name your new payment form
+Offer Name: Name your new offer

-• Product Name and Price: Set the name and price for your main product (you can add more products later)
+Product Name and Price: Set the name and price for your main product (you can add more products later).
+If you're selling access to a course, select the course as the product

-• VAT (Sales Tax): Set applicable VAT rates
+VAT (Sales Tax): Set applicable VAT rates

 Note: All these settings can be updated later if needed.